 Postdoctoral Fellow Positions

-The Scott Lab currently has an opening for a postdoctoral fellow to study the structure-function relationships of human (membrane) cytochrome P450 enzymes, with an emphasis on X-ray crystallography.
+The Scott Lab currently has an opening for a postdoctoral fellow to study the structure-function relationships of human (membrane) cytochrome P450 enzymes using X-ray crystallography.
 Applicants must have a Ph.D. in biochemistry, biophysics, chemistry, or a related field with a strong background in protein biochemistry and X-ray crystallography.
 Ideal candidates will be highly motivated with excellent communication skills, as evidenced by a productive publication record.
 This position involves working cohesively as part of an interdisciplinary and interactive research team.
 Interested applicants should send a statement of interest and CV to Dr. Emily Scott.

 Graduate Student Positions